Skip to content

 6. Indicates whether the degree of freedom i is fixed.

-7. Returns 8x the number of grid elements, which is an estimate for the connectivity.
+7. An estimate for the connectivity.
 It can be used to allocate vectors.

 Scalar assembler